 2-1.
 Collection of Safety Information Based on CIOMS Form

-In clinical trials (clinical research) and post-marketing studies, or in voluntary monitoring by pharmaceutical companies, adverse events may be reported by doctors, medical institutions, or patients during the use of a drug.
-This information is recorded on CIOMS forms and evaluated by the safety department of the pharmaceutical company.
+In clinical trials (clinical research) and post-marketing studies, or in voluntary monitoring by pharmaceutical companies, if adverse events occur during the use of a drug, they may be reported by doctors, medical institutions, or patients.
+This information is recorded on a CIOMS form and evaluated by the safety department of the pharmaceutical company.

 2-2.
 Preparation of Reports within Pharmaceutical Companies and Evaluation/Response at PMDA

-When information about adverse events recorded on the CIOMS form is collected, pharmaceutical companies evaluate that information from the perspectives of severity of the event, causality, and impact on the patient (outcome).
+When information about adverse events recorded on the CIOMS form is collected, pharmaceutical companies evaluate that information from the perspectives of severity, causality, and impact on patients (outcome).

 The safety management department of the pharmaceutical company organizes the information obtained from the CIOMS form in the following manner and compiles it as data for reporting to the PMDA.